shafiqaimanx/shafiqaiman.com/content/posts/htb/love/index.md

 	- [Microsoft - AlwaysInstallElevated](https://docs.microsoft.com/en-us/windows/win32/msi/alwaysinstallelevated)

 ### AlwaysInstallElevated
+{{< admonition tip "Description" >}}
-> As we all are aware that Windows OS comes installed with a Windows Installer engine which is used by <font color="yellow">MSI packages</font> for the installation of applications.
+As we all are aware that Windows OS comes installed with a Windows Installer engine which is used by <font color="yellow">MSI packages</font> for the installation of applications.
 These MSI packages can be installed with elevated privileges for non-admin users
+{{< /admonition >}}

 - How, we wanna know if this `AlwaysInstallElevated` can use?
 	- If these 2 registers are enable (value is 0x1)
 	- then, users of any privilege can install (execute) `*.msi` files as `NT AUTHORITY/SYSTEM`